javert-click/javert-click/README.md

 	[(#maxthreads: 0.5)]
 ````

 This means that, for instance, if the `#msg` symbolic variable defined in `Mirror.js` is given the value `null`, the test assertion fails.
-The same idea is valid for the other tests failing.
+The same idea applies to the other failing tests.

 To run an individual test, execute